The Warriors (film): Filming

 Stunt coordinator Craig R. Baxley put the cast through stunt school because Hill wanted realistic fights depicted in the film.
 In preparation for his role, James Remar hung out at Coney Island to find a model for his character.
 The entire film was shot on the streets in New York City with some interior scenes done at Astoria Studios.
 They would shoot from sundown to sunrise.
 The film quickly fell behind schedule and went over budget.
 Although the Conclave scene at the beginning was supposed to be in The Bronx, it was actually filmed in Riverside Park in Manhattan.
 The bathroom fight scene against The Punks was shot in a studio.
-The entire movie was only filmed in Manhattan, Brooklyn & Queens.
+The entire movie was only filmed in Manhattan, Brooklyn and Queens.
 Actor Joel Weiss remembers that filming of his scene on Avenue A, in Manhattan's notorious Alphabet City, was canceled because there was a double homicide nearby.
 For the big meeting at the beginning of the film, Hill wanted real gang members in the scene with off duty police officers also in the crowd so that there would be no trouble.

 The studio would not allow Baxley to bring any stunt men from Hollywood and he needed someone to double for the character of Cyrus so he did the stunt himself dressed as the character.
 Real gang members sometimes approached the set to challenge the cast members but were stopped, sometimes violently, by production security.
 The actors playing the Warriors bonded early in the shoot, on and off the set.
 Originally, the character of Fox was supposed to end up with Mercy, while Swan was captured by a rival, homosexual gang known as the Dingos, only to escape later.
 However, Hill watched the dailies and felt that Beck and Van Valkenburgh had great chemistry; the script was rewritten so that their characters ended up together.